 When running, your feet and toes are constantly making tiny adjustments to help your balance.
 If there’s a hard sole, and one that doesn’t twist torsionally, then the effect of your toes on your balance could be quite negligible.
 Somehow, the result can be a feeling of instability, making you lose that much-needed confidence.

 Compare, for example, your walking boots.
-Apart from being uncomfortable if you’d run in them, they’d also feel unstable.
+Apart from being uncomfortable for running, they’d also feel unstable.
 Good trail running shoes should allow you to feel the ground and have enough space to let your toes work.
-Some of the examples here will enable the foot to be very close to the ground meaning the foot can balance well, the negative is that you’ll feel more of the stones and roots.
+Some of the examples here will enable the foot to be very close to the ground meaning the foot can balance well.
+The negative is that you’ll feel more of the stones and roots.

 What Does ‘Stack Height’ Mean On Trail Running Shoes?